After your Recovery Test, your recovery score for that day will appear in the center of the Track screen as a percentage (%) from 1-100%.

 Then the other factors slide recovery score up and down within that range.

-Sleep amount and quality rating along with the previous day’s training session (it looks at the post-workout recovery adjustment and total time) play the biggest role, with steps and subjective markers of fatigue playing a smaller role.
+Sleep amount and quality rating along with the previous day’s training session (it looks at the post-workout recovery adjustment and total time) play the biggest role, with other data and subjective markers of fatigue playing a smaller role.

 The weighting also changes a bit based on the consistency of HRV measurements.
 If you have only taken 3 HRV measurements in the last 10 days, it’s going to create a bigger range of possible recovery scores and more heavily weight the other data.